ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/_review.md

 review:
     - questions:
         question: >
-            Arm Confidential Compute Architecture (CCA) is available on all Arm devices
+            The Arm Confidential Compute Architecture (CCA) is available on all Arm devices
         answers:
             - "True"
             - "False"